AWS Aurora Global Database vs. DynamoDB Global Tables

 - DynamoDB global table consists of multiple replica tables (one per AWS Region).
 Every replica has the same table name and the same primary key schema.
 When an application writes data to a replica table in one Region, DynamoDB propagates the write to the other replica tables in the other AWS Regions automatically.

-- Global tables enable the applications to stay highly available even in the unlikely event of isolation or degradation of an entire Region.
+- DynamoDB Global tables enable the applications to stay highly available even in the unlikely event of isolation or degradation of an entire Region, your application can redirect to a different Region and perform reads and writes against a different replica table.

 AWS Certification Exam Practice Questions